395t/review-assignments/_summaries/zhu2020deformable_2.md

 ---

 ## Core Idea
-Extends DETR by focusing the attention modules onto a small set of sampling points by using the idea of deformable convolution.
+Extends DETR by focusing the attention modules onto a small set of sampled points by using the ideas proposed in the deformable convolution paper.

-This allowing for better results in significantly fewer training epochs and addresses the issues DETR has when attempting to detect small objects.
+This allows for better results in significantly fewer training epochs and addresses the issues DETR has when attempting to detect small objects.

 ## Technical Implementation
 Below we see the a representation of the Deformable DETR model.

-We see that convolutional features maps are extracted from an image using a convolutional neural network (the authors used ResNet-50) before being fed into the encoder attention module.
+Convolutional feature maps are extracted from an image using a convolutional neural network (the authors used ResNet-50) before being fed into the encoder section of the network.
 Information from the encoder along with object queries are then fed into the decoder to produce bounding boxes.

 <img src="zhu2020deformable_2_model.PNG" width="850" />